Enhancing Adversarial Robustness through Multi-Objective Representation Learning: Methods

-Rather than the standard Cross-Entropy loss, the MART loss function uses a boosted version of Cross-Entropy (BCE) and focuses on the robustness of misclassified examples.
+\paragraph{Multi-Positive Contrastive Loss:} The multi-positive contrastive loss function \cite{khosla2020supervised,tian2024stablerep} encourages the model to bring the features of the same class closer while pushing the features of different classes apart, considering the natural features $T_{\text{normalized}}$ from $M_{\text{e}}$: where $\tau\in \mathbb{R}^+$ is a scalar parameter, $\mathcal{Q}(j) = \{1, ..., 2n\}\setminus \{j\}$ and $\mathcal{P}(j) = \{p\in \mathcal{Q}(j) \mid y_p = y_j\}$ with $y_p$ and $y_j$ the class labels of $t_p$ and $t_j$.
+The loss function for robustness is then defined as follows: with $0\le \alpha \le 1$.
+By construction, the loss function $\mathcal{L}_1$~(Eq. \ref{eq:loss_1}) is specifically designed to induce robustness in the encoder $g(\cdot)$.
+To enhance the model's overall accuracy, we recommend incorporating an additional loss function $\mathcal{L}_2$ that promotes both accurate predictions by the classifier $h(\cdot)$ and robustness.
+We consider three baselines for the loss function $\mathcal{L}_2$, namely TRADES \cite{zhang2019theoretically}, MART \cite{wang2019improving}, and LOAT \cite{yin2024boosting}.
+In the next section, when we use a \enquote{baseline} method as the loss function $\mathcal{L}_2$ within the MOREL framework, we refer to it as \enquote{MOREL($\leftarrow$ baseline)}.

+We now have two objective functions to be simultaneously optimized.
+This can be done using the Conic Scalarization (CS) method \cite{kasimbeyli2013conic}, which is proven to produce an efficient Pareto optimal point with a choice of a reference point $a$, a preference vector $k$, and an augmentation coefficient $\gamma$: with $(k, \gamma) \in \left\{((k_1, k_2), \gamma) \mid 0 \le \gamma < k_i,\ i = 1, 2\right\}$, and $0\le a_i < \mathcal{L}_i,\ i= 1,2$.
+Our multi-objective optimization approach then provides a comprehensive framework for enhancing the performance of deep neural networks under adversarial attacks.
 Figure \ref{fig:morel} shows an overview of our proposed method.

-\paragraph{} We now have $2$ objective functions to be simultaneously optimized.
-This can be done using the Conic Scalarization (CS) method \citep{kasimbeyli2013conic}, which is proven to produce an efficient Pareto optimal point with a choice of a reference point $a$, a preference vector $k$, and an augmentation coefficient $\gamma$: